FAQ on RWTHonline

-In RWTHonline, different allocation processes can be in place for assigning fixed places in courses.
+Different allocation processes can be in place for assigning fixed places in courses on RWTHonline.
 The allocation processes depend on the ranking criteria determined when the course was set up.
 You can see the criteria in the registration form on the Course registration page.

 Ranking options can include:

 - A lottery – the higher the number, the higher up you are on the waiting list.

 - Study place allocation: mandatory subject (PF) before a mandatory elective subject (WF), which, in turn, has priority over an elective subject (FF).

 You can find more information in the manuals Registering for and De-Registering from Courses and Terms Used With RWTHonline on the RWTHonline Documentation Portal.

 Do I register for different course components separately or can I register for all of them with one click?

 Usually, you have to register for each course component separately.
 In some cases, the registration procedure is set up so you can either register for all the components displayed (for example, lecture, exercise, tutorial) at once or for none of them.

 What is a course with immanent exam character (LVmiP)?